 Omega-3 and Omega-6.

-— These are known as the essential fatty acids, and our bodies cannot manufacture these on their own.
+These are known as the essential fatty acids and the body cannot manufacture these on its own.

-It’s important to have a good balance of Omega-3 to Omega-6.
+It’s super important to have a good balance of Omega-6 to Omega-3.
 A good ratio is 4:1.

 People who eat the Standard American Diet generally have too much Omega-6 in their diet and not enough Omega-3 (with ratios as high as 30:1).